bjherger/keras-pandas/README.md

 ### Development

  - Adding CI/CD and PyPi links, and updating contact section w/ about the author (#70)
+ - Major rewrite / update of examples (#72)

 ### 1.3.5